 This study is theoretically grounded in the Sustainable Livelihoods Framework (SLF), Resilience Theory, and the Climate-Smart Agriculture (CSA) framework, three complementary perspectives that together offer a multidimensional lens for interrogating how climate-smart agriculture policies strengthen community resilience to climate variability and environmental stressors in Mubi North, Ganye, and Furfore, Adamawa State, Nigeria.
 Taken collectively, these frameworks move the analysis beyond narrow production metrics and situate agricultural adaptation within broader livelihood systems and institutional contexts.

-The SLF, advanced by the UK Department for International Development, conceptualizes rural livelihoods as products of households’ access to five interdependent forms of capital human, natural, physical, financial, and social operating within a vulnerability context shaped by shocks, long-term trends, and seasonal fluctuations (DFID, 1999).
+The SLF, advanced by the UK Department for International Development, conceptualizes rural livelihoods as products of households’ access to five interdependent forms of capital: human, natural, physical, financial, and social operating within a vulnerability context shaped by shocks, long-term trends, and seasonal fluctuations (DFID, 1999).
 In this setting, climate change emerges not as an abstract environmental condition but as a persistent and destabilizing force.
 Rising temperatures, erratic rainfall, droughts, and flooding steadily erode natural assets, constrict income streams, and depress agricultural output.
 Food security weakens.
 Livelihood options narrow.
 Such pressures carry particular weight in Mubi North, Ganye, and Furfore, where dependence on rain-fed agriculture leaves households acutely exposed to climatic uncertainty.
 The SLF therefore provides a precise analytical scaffold for tracing the interplay between climate stressors, asset depletion, and household vulnerability.

 Vulnerability alone, however, does not capture how communities endure or recover.
 Resilience Theory introduces that missing dimension.
 It foregrounds the capacity of social-ecological systems to absorb disturbance, reorganize, and continue functioning without losing their essential character (Walker et al., 2004; Folke, 2006).
 Farming households, viewed through this lens, operate within tightly coupled human environment systems where each climatic shock tests the system’s thresholds.
 Some households deteriorate; others adapt and stabilize.
 The difference lies in adaptive capacity skills, networks, knowledge, and institutional support.
 This perspective reframes policy from mere relief to transformation, emphasizing mechanisms that enable households not only to survive variability but to reorganize around it.

 The CSA framework, promoted by the Food and Agriculture Organization, translates these theoretical insights into actionable strategies.
 It aligns agricultural practice with three concurrent objectives: sustained productivity, strengthened adaptation and resilience, and the mitigation of greenhouse gas emissions where feasible (FAO, 2013).
-In the study areas, CSA materializes through concrete interventions drought-tolerant and improved seed varieties, extension services, localized climate information, and soil and water conservation measures.
+In the study areas, CSA materializes through concrete interventions, such as drought-tolerant and improved seed varieties, extension services, localized climate information, and soil and water conservation measures.
 These are not peripheral adjustments; they function as enabling structures that buffer climate impacts and recalibrate risk.
 Adoption of such practices enhances adaptive capacity, stabilizes yields, and protects food supplies.
 Outcomes, however, remain mediated by institutional arrangements and socio-economic conditions, a pattern consistent with evidence from smallholder adaptation research (Lipper et al., 2014; Thornton et al., 2018).

 Together, these frameworks yield an integrated analytical architecture.
 The SLF diagnoses exposure and asset constraints.
 Resilience Theory explains systemic response.
 CSA provides the operational pathway.
 In combination, they clarify how policy interventions can convert climate stress from a source of persistent vulnerability into an opportunity for strengthened, more durable livelihoods.